 We use these to allow our puppies a little more freedom without losing control.
-We have a 10, 20, and 30 foot long lines which work great when working on recalls.
+We have 10, 20, and 30-foot-long lines which work great when working on recalls.

-Since our days with Archer we started using the no-pull harness to help for puppies that like to pull on walks.
+Since our days with Archer, we started using the no-pull harness to help puppies that like to pull on walks.
 The Easy Walk Harness has been one of our favorites.

 31. Gentle Leader

-We have dozens of clickers and this one is not too loud and not too quiet.
-We also prefer our clicker to have a wristband so we can let it hang freely when working with our pups.
+We have dozens of clickers.
+We prefer our clicker to have a wristband so we can let it hang freely when working with our pups.

-QUICK TIP: While we recommend these EcoCity Clickers we also recommend having a variety of clickers.
+QUICK TIP: While we recommend this Mighty Paw clicker we also recommend having a variety of clickers.
 Box clickers are usually fairly noisy and you’ll also notice there are very quiet clickers for sensitive dogs.
 Depending on your pup he/she may respond better or worse to different clickers.

-For the past five years we’ve been clicker training all of our puppies.
+For the past eight years, we’ve been clicker training all of our puppies.
 It’s a very effective way to train and communicate with your puppy, but if you want to clicker train you’ll need a clicker and a….

 33. Treat Pouch